wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is the chat platform designed for communities, stores, dating websites, online traders, gamers, radio stations... and any other kind of website looking to boost engagement!
+Flyzoo is the amazing chat for communities, dating websites, online traders, gamers, radio stations, stores,... and any other kind of website looking to boost engagement!

-Engage your community in group chats, help members and customers with live support features.
+Engage your community in group chats and help your customers with amazing live support features.

-The perfect chat for BuddyPress, bbPress and WooCommerce.
+The perfect chat for your BuddyPress, bbPress and WooCommerce website.
 Start your 14-day free trial now!

 ####Core Features####